getlocalci/circle-advanced-setup-workflow/README.md

 ## How does it work?

-1. CircleCI triggers the setup job `Create dynamic jobs`, defined in `.circleci/config.yml`.
+1. CircleCI triggers the setup job `Create dynamic jobs`, defined in [.circleci/config.yml](.circleci/config.yml).
-2. That job finds which file types were changed in the current branch versus the `main` branch.
+2. That job finds which file types were changed in the current branch versus the [main](https://github.com/kienstra/circle-advanced-setup-workflow/tree/main) branch.
 3. It emits those changed file types as pipeline parameters.
-4. `.circleci/workflow.yml` receives those parameters that `config.yml` produced.
+4. [.circleci/workflow.yml](.circleci/workflow.yml) receives those pipeline parameters.
-5. Those determine whether to run the jobs for `php/`, `js/`, and `e2e`.
+5. Those determine whether to run the jobs for [php/](php/), [js/](js/), and [e2e/](e2e/).